Berkshire Hathaway Is A Good Buy Even Without Warren Buffett (NYSE:BRK.A)

 Berkshire Hathaway (NYSE:BRK.A)(NYSE:BRK.B) and Warren Buffett are synonymous with each other, with the latter heralded as the GOAT in terms of investing.
 Starting out as a textiles company, Berkshire Hathaway has since developed into a conglomerate holding company valued at over $461 billion thanks to the prowess and guidance of Buffett.

 Earlier this year, Coronavirus took its toll on the stock market and Berkshire Hathaway was no exception.
-Within a one month span, the company's stock price plummeted 53% from $229.33 to $107.06.
+Within a one month span, the company's stock price plummeted over 29% from $229.33 to $162.13.

 Whilst other companies have restored their losses, with many enjoying even higher prices than pre-Coronavirus, Berkshire Hathaway's stock price is far from fully recovered.